 Trees can become ill just like people and animals.
-Bleeding cankers is one common in trees in the pacific northwest.
+Bleeding cankers is one common disease that inflicts Pacific Northwestern trees.
 Every now and then, our tree removal service spots bleeding cankers on a dead or decaying tree.
-In the following paragrpahs we’ll inform you about the disease and how you can prevent it.
+We inform you about the disease and how to spot the symptoms.

-Bleeding cankers is a type of tree disease that manifests as lesions which oose fluid through the bark.
-The disease can be caused by a number of factors, such as bacteria and fungus growth, or tree wounds from insects or improper pruning.
-Chestnut trees are especially prone to bleeding cankers, with the lesion typically appearing near the base of the trunk.
-Willow, beech, maple, and oak trees are also susceptible to bleeding cankers.
+Bleeding cankers are a type of tree disease that manifests as lesions that ooze fluid through the bark.
+The disease is caused by a number of factors, such as bacterial and fungal growth, or tree wounds from burrowing pests or improper pruning.
+Chestnut trees are especially prone to bleeding cankers, with the lesion usually appearing around the trunk’s base.
+Willow, beech, maple, and oak trees are also vulnerable to cankers.

 Treatment requires professional tree servicing.
-An inspector first needs to diagnose the cause of the canker.
-Treatment may include an injection of phosphorous acid to help slow the growth of the lesions.
+An arborist needs to diagnose the cause of the canker.
+Treatment may include an injection of phosphorous acid to slow the spread of lesions.

-In any case, prevention is the best course of action.
-The key is to boost the tree’s natural defense system.
-A combination of factors, such as proper pruning, mulching, and soil care all aid in keeping the tree healthy.
-A professional tree service may also administer a trunk injection or soil spray of potassium phosphate to boost the tree’s immune health.
+Prevention is the best course of action.
+The key is to enhance the tree’s natural defense system.
+A combination of factors, such as proper pruning, mulching, and soil care all help in keeping the tree in prime health.
+A professional tree service may also apply a trunk injection or soil spray of potassium phosphate to boost the tree’s immune health.

-With the right care, most trees do recover.
-Immediately calling emergency tree removal because you spotted a lesion is not necessary.
-However, the presence of lesions is not a symptom you should ignore.
+With diligent care, most trees can recover.
+Calling emergency tree removal right away because you spotted a lesion is not necessary.
+However, the appearance of lesions is not a sign you should just shrug off.

-Most trees are self-sufficient, though they do require human intervention from time to time.
-Bring in Pro-Cut Tree Service to care for a tree exhibiting oozing lesions.
-Bleeding cankers are a sign that your tree’s immune health is compromised.
+Most trees are self-sufficient, though they may require human intervention every now and then.
+Contact Pro-Cut Tree Service to care for a tree that’s oozing lesions.
+Bleeding cankers are a symptom that your tree’s immune health is compromised.

 Serving customers in Lake Stevens, Edmonds, Marysville, Mukilteo, Lynnwood, Everett, Snohomish and the surrounding area